gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 1. Specifying the number of amplifications to create.
 2. Specifying view mappings that hold per-output offsets to a specific render target and viewport.
 3. Specifying the viewport sizes for each render target.

-Remember, we are using a `.layered` texture format in Compositor Services and dealing with two render targets on Apple Vision.
-So the number of amplifications is, in this case, 2.
-The viewport sizes and view mappings into each render target depend on our textures' layout we specified when creating the `LayerRenderer` configuration used in Compositor Services above.
-We should **never** hardcode these values ourselves.
-Instead, we can query this info from the current frame's [`LayerRenderer.Frame`](https://developer.apple.com/documentation/compositorservices/layerrenderer/frame) from the `LayerRenderer` object visionOS created for us during the app initialization.
-Among other things, this `LayerRenderer.Frame` holds a [`LayerRenderer.Drawable`](https://developer.apple.com/documentation/compositorservices/layerrenderer/drawable) that provides the information and textures we need to draw into for a given frame of content.
-We will explore these objects in more detail later on, but the important piece of information is that the `LayerRenderer.Drawable` we just queried will give us the correct viewport sizes and view mappings for each render target we will draw to.

 ```swift
 // Get the current frame from Compositor Services